petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 <!-- -#FIXME drop image when finish -->
 ![wip pic](pictures/under_maintenance.png){ width="300" }

-* -#TODO ideas ref section content:
-    * Test Plan
-    * Test Scenarios
-    * System hardware requirements
-    * POC (proof of concept) document agreed
-    * to make some templates for each one
+-#TODO make some templates for each one